896ma/896ma/README.md

-- 👋 Hi, I’m Marvine
+- 👋 Hi, I’m Marvine Oduor
-- 👀 I’m a  Full Engineer
+- 👀 I’m a  Full Stack Engineer
 - 🌱 I’m currently learning React and Django
 - 💞️ I’m looking to collaborate on  Backend Development
 - 📫 How to reach me ..solarcrash3@gmail.com